-I told Tim the powered rear back glass assemblies have drain ports/drain holes built in the bottom of them.
-They are designed to take water from rain that runs into the bottom of window channel and allow that water to drain out the bottom.
-Over time these drain ports can collect dirt, pollen and other small debris causing the drain holes to become clogged.
-This results in water pooling up inside the channel until it runs over the channel and leaks down the bottom of the glass into the carpeted rear area of the cab.
-After I asked Tim some more questions about where the water seemed to be coming from the drain ports didn’t seem like the likely problem.
+I told Tim that the powered rear back glass assemblies have drain ports/drain holes built in the bottom of them.
+They are designed to take water from rain that runs into the bottom of the window channel.
+This allows water to drain out the bottom.
+Over time, these drain ports can collect dirt, pollen, and other small debris causing clogged drain holes.
+As a result, water pools up inside the channel until it leaks down the bottom of the glass.
+Down into the carpeted rear area of the cab.
+After I questioned Tim where the water seemed to be coming from, the drain ports didn’t seem like the problem.

-I told Tim that I would be over later that afternoon to diagnose and repair the water leak on his truck.
-When I pulled into Tim’s driveway his truck’s rear window was facing towards me.
-I was already scanning the back cab of the truck for potential problems.
+I told Tim that I would be over later that afternoon.
+I am all set to diagnose and repair the water leak on his truck.
+When I pulled into Tim’s driveway, his truck’s rear window was facing towards me.
+I am already scanning the back cab of the truck for potential problems.
 The first thing I noticed in the immediate vicinity of the rear glass was an aftermarket third brake light above the rear glass of the truck.
 This was of interest to me because this was my potential water leak problem staring me down!

-Ford trucks manufactured between 1997 to 2014 are notorious for leaking water around the third brake light lens just above the rear view window.
-The problem is usually not with the plastic brake light assembly but rather the foam gasket seal.
-The third brake lights leak around the hole in the cab where the brake light mates to the back of the truck cab.
-The third brake light has a foam gasket seal that sits between the brake light fixture and the back of the truck cab.
-The foam gasket seal can become deteriorated or pulled away, resulting in water leaking into the cab through the hole in the cab for the third brake light.
+Ford trucks manufactured between 1997 to 2014 are notorious for leaking water around the third brake light lens just above the rearview window.
+The problem is usually not with the plastic brake light assembly.
+Rather, it is the foam gasket seal.
+The third brake lights leak around the hole in the cab, where the brake light mates to the back of the truck cab.
+It has a foam gasket seal that sits between the brake light fixture and the back of the truck cab.
+The foam gasket seal can deteriorate or pull away.
+This results in water leaking into the cab through the hole from the third brake light.

-In Tim’s case, the foam gasket seal was present but it was old, smashed down and no longer doing it’s job of keeping water out.
-When it rains the water runs down the back of the roof of the truck and down to the third brake light and into the cab.
-The water would then travel down the rear back glass on the inside of the glass down to the floor and carpet.
-Tim told me that this problem has been going on for awhile because the bottom of his rear floor board was rusty beneath the carpet.
+In Tim’s case, the foam gasket seal was present but it was old, smashed down, and no longer doing its job of keeping water out.
+When it rains, the water runs down the back of the roof of the truck.
+Then down to the third brake light and into the cab.
+The water would travel further the rear back glass on the inside of the glass, down to the floor and carpet.
+Tim told me that this problem has been going on for a while because the bottom of his rear floorboard was rusty beneath the carpet.
 Below is the picture of the old foam gasket seal.

-Confident that I had found the source of the water leak I showed Tim the third brake light assembly and the old foam gasket seal attached to it.
+Confident that I had found the source of the rear glass leak, I showed Tim the third brake light assembly and the old foam gasket seal attached to it.
 I told him I would make a new foam gasket seal and re-install the third brake light.
-I replaced the seal and water tested the third brake light with a water hose.
+I replaced the seal and water.
+Then, tested the third brake light with a water hose.
 Tim watched the inside of the back glass from the rear seat as I sprayed down the third brake light assembly and back glass for 2 to 3 minutes.
-I was glad the rear glass leak was no longer present because it meant that I would not have to remove glass and replace the messy, black butyl tape!
+Alas!
+The rear glass leak was no longer present.
+I am glad because I would not have to remove the glass and replace the messy, black butyl tape!
 Tim was also happy because his repair bill was considerably less than removing and re-installing the entire back glass assembly.

 A proper fix for rear glass leak brake light assembly